 We kept avoiding most of the questions and putting them off.
 It was too much pressure.
-Then the traditional gender roles was obviously not going to be something we would be honoring during our ceremony.
+Then the traditional gender roles were obviously not going to be something we would be honoring during our ceremony.

 And yet..the more we got asked, the more I wanted to actually lean into their expectations and just do it the way they wanted it done.
-I was so scared what others thought that I almost did it their way!
+I was so scared of what others thought that I almost did it their way!
 Don’t do this!

 My wife and I sat down and thought about what we really wanted for that day.
-And we agreed – we want to elope on that same beach, away from all the expectations and pressure.
-Just us.
+And we agreed – we want to elope on that same beach, away from all the expectations and pressure—just us.

 Don’t care about what everyone else is thinking about YOUR day.
-It isn’t their decision to make and it doesn’t matter what they think.
+It isn’t their decision to make, and it doesn’t matter what they think.
 Let them worry about themselves, and you do you.

 We’d Rather Spend That Money a Different Way.

-The big reason why we never wanted a big wedding or really a wedding at all was that after going to several weddings together and being in them, we realized it is all just a show.
-Some people really try way too hard to make sure the people at their wedding knows how much they went through to plan it.
+The big reason why we never wanted a big wedding or a wedding at all was that after going to several weddings together and being in them, we realized it is all just a show.
+Some people try way too hard to make sure the people at their wedding knows how much they went through to plan it.

-I don’t know if it’s just me but it just seemed like such a waste.
-A waste of money and energy.
+I don’t know if it’s just me, but it just seemed like such a waste—a waste of money and energy.

 Plus, I had no sort of savings built up myself at that point and still had thousands of dollars owed in student loans.
 We had bigger fish to fry when it came to money in our minds.

 So you might also want to think twice about your current financial situation and what an expensive wedding might do to that.
-You don’t want to be spending the next 10 years repairing a financial hole caused by one day.
+You don’t want to be spending the next ten years repairing a financial hole caused by one day.